jengle-dev/Tech-Blog/README.md

 # Tech-Blog

+## Description
 A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

+## Usage
+The site is to be used to be as a blog that allows comments by registered users.
+The broadest topic is technology.

+## Support
+If there are issues with the site, please reach out to me, Jennifer Engle, at j.engle.dev@gmail.com and reference the site's URL.
+Please provide any screenshots and behavior along with your browser information.

 ## References
 * https://capitalizemytitle.com/character-count/1000-characters/